-- Skip the Add a redirect URI and Configure platform settings sections.
+Skip the Redirect URI (optional) section.
 You don't need to configure a redirect URI for a web API since no user is logged in interactively.

-With the web API registered, you can add scopes to the API's code so it can provide granular permission to consumers.
+With the web API registered, assigned an app role and owner, you can add scopes to the API's code so it can provide granular permission to consumers.

 Add a scope